elflordbane/Embedded-Systems/README.md

      coding for them is really just cut and paste.

      I am not sure how this will translate to other course work, as it did use an external board, and this code runs on an endless loop.
-It is facinating and I do hope to use it again, I would love to work in a feild that programs state machines because I really seemed to pick it up with out much difficulty.
+It is facinating and I do hope to use it again.
+I would love to work in a feild that programs state machines because I really seemed to pick it up with out much difficulty.

      To make this project maintainable readable, and adaptable I thourgoly commented the code I wrote.
 I explained the intent of